Skip to main content

 In California, the non-standard carriers that routinely accept AB60 with an ITIN or passport are Bristol West (Farmers Group, has a Vietnamese-speaking claims line), Aspire General (the most competitively priced for new-immigrant cases), Kemper Specialty (flexible underwriting), Direct General, National General, and Dairyland.
 Mercury writes AB60 through its non-standard tier on a case-by-case basis and typically asks for at least 6 months of U.S. residency.
 Progressive and GEICO accept some AB60 cases in California, but their rates run 15 to 25% higher than the non-standard specialists because they aren't optimized for the segment.
 State Farm and Allstate captive agents generally won't write new AB60 business.
 Sometimes they'll accept if you're already on a home or life policy with them.

-Per the NAIC 2024 complaint index, Aspire General sits at 0.62 and Bristol West at 0.78 (both well below the industry mean of 1.0).
-Those are the two safest landing spots for new arrivals.
+Both Aspire General and Bristol West tend to run below the industry-average NAIC complaint index, which makes them two of the steadier landing spots for new arrivals.
 We quote at least three carriers on every AB60 case because the same profile can swing $40 to $80 a month between markets (illustrative range, not a quote).

 ITIN, SSN, or passport